 Use a programming library to load script dependencies asynchronously so the page doesn’t freeze when adding and removing elements.

 Reduce the size of the HTML file on your website.
 If you can keep your CSS and JS files, that would be better for SEO.
 You can also compare different versions of your pages to see which one performs better.

 6. Improve server response time

-Reduce server response time and ensure that the server responds in less than 100ms.
+Reduce server response time and ensure the server responds in less than 100ms.
 This will reduce page load time and improve your user experience score.

 Also, keep an eye on Google’s Core Web Vitals Updates to see any updates to the algorithm.

 Everything is changing, and the time of Google’s algorithm update is now.
 Everyone is looking forward to these core updates.
 So, what’s new?

 Google focused on mobile-friendliness, content freshness, and fast load speed.
 Also, we can say that the ‘Mobile-first index’ is a trend right now.

 And Google keeps working on it because every update also impacts other factors.

 So, Let’s discuss how these updates change over time.